 3. HOW COMPETITIVE IS THE MARKET FOR "A" TALENT?
-IF COMPETITIVE, DO I NEED TO STRUCTURE COMPENSATION DIFFERENTLY IN YEAR 1 VERSUS ONGOING YEARS TO ATTRACT TOP PERFORMERS?
+IF COMPETITIVE, DO I NEED TO STRUCTURE COMPENSATION DIFFERENTLY IN YEAR 1 VERSUS ONGOING YEARS TO ATTRACT TO PERFORMERS?

-When creating your plan, try to remain flexible to adapt to the needs of the market versus maintaining strict adherence to the plan.
-For instance, the employment market in 2018 was extremely candidate driven and that trend will continue into 2019.
+When creating your plan, try to remain flexible to adapt to the needs of the market versus maintaining strict adherance to the plan.